 I would much rather solve everyone else's problems than figure out my problem to create a solution.

 I always thought one of my issues was that I was oversensitive.
-I have come to learn that in certain situations, I have become so undersensitive mentally that one day my body takes over my mind, and I crack.
+I have learned that in certain situations, I have become so undersensitive mentally that one day my body takes over my mind, and I crack.

 In the video, the woman who plays Love on the Netflix show You says,